Tokyo Travel Guide

 Warner Bros.
 Studio Tour Tokyo

-A long-form themed attraction with better fit on a dedicated indoor day than inside a packed central Tokyo route.
+A longer themed indoor attraction that works better on a dedicated day than inside a crowded central Tokyo route.

 Ghibli Museum

-One of Tokyo’s most memorable cultural add-ons for animation fans, but it needs advance planning and cleaner timing.
+A memorable cultural add-on for animation fans, but one that works best with advance planning and cleaner timing.

 Senso-ji + Asakusa

-The best flexible classic stop for many first-time visitors, especially early in the day before the city gets louder.
+The best flexible classic stop for many first-time visitors, especially early in the day before the area gets busier.

 Some results may contain affiliate links.
 If you book through them, TripGuidely may earn a commission at no extra cost to you.